popcorn-official/popcorn-desktop/README.md

   ```

-## Getting Involved
-Want to report a bug, request a feature, contribute to or translate Popcorn Time?
-Check out our in-depth guide to [Contributing to Popcorn Time](CONTRIBUTING.md#contributing-to-popcorn-time).
-We need all the help we can get!
-You can also join our [community](README.md#community) to keep up-to-date and meet other developers.

 ## Getting Started

 If you're comfortable getting up and running from a `git clone`, this method is for you.